ramaditya524/PyBer_Analysis/README.md

 ## Results

-As we can see from the summary dataframe below:
+As we can see from the summary below:
 * Drivers exceed rides in urban cities
 * Average fare is highest is rural cities($34) and almost $10 lower in urban cities
 * Average fare per driver is highest in rural cities($55) and is drastically lower in urban cities($16)